 We calculated the click-through rates of all LikeShop users for the first 3 quarters of 2022 and segmented them by industry and quarter to give you a better idea of where your brand sits in your competitive landscape.
 A CTR of around 70% seems to be the general percentage marketers should strive to hit, with some fluctuation of 10-20% higher or lower depending on your specific industry and seasonality—in general, Q1 & Q2 performed higher than Q3.

 Now that you have the percentage, you need to know how to achieve it.
 On the visual side, Instagram users across industries are persuaded to click on celebrities and creators.
-The majority of top-clicked posts have a photo tag, or mention another account.
-Caption length does not seem to be a factor in performance.
+Most top-clicked posts have a photo tag or mention another account.
+Caption length is not a factor in performance.
 There are top performers with lengthy captions as much as there are with short ones.
 Captions get the most amount of traction when:

 Some of the highest click-throughs come from CTAs that directly name the action you want followers to take.
-For example, using words like "shop" instead of just saying "link in bio."
-This tactic is even more successful when the CTA is followed by a description of the benefit they get when they take the action, like: "Click the link in bio for/to [fill in the blank]" or "find [fill in the blank] at the link in bio.’
+For example, using words like ‘shop’ instead of just saying ‘link in bio.’
+This tactic is even more successful when the CTA is followed by a description of the benefit they get when they take the action, like: ‘Click the link in bio for/to (fill in the blank) or ‘find (fill in the blank) at the link in bio.’
 Brands like Marshall Headphones use compelling verbiage in their call to action instead of ‘link in bio’ language to direct their audience to their website and boost website traffic.

 On the flip side, a subtle approach is much more successful for brands in the fashion industry.
 In fact, a lot of the highest-performing posts for fashion brands don't have a call to action at all.
 This means that the audience has already been educated on the behavior and does not need to be reminded every time items are available to shop (but it’s still effective to add CTAs once in a while to refresh your followers’ memories).